Candra0x6/Livify/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Please check out our [Contributing Guide](CONTRIBUTING.md) for guidelines on how to proceed.

 ## 📜 License